unisonweb/olddocsite/_includes/quickstart.markdown

 # Three-minute quickstart guide

 This short guide will have you downloading and installing Unison and running your first program (a toy distributed mergesort implementation).
-There isn't much exposititon here and the focus is on getting you up and running as quickly as possible. 🏎
+There isn't much exposition here and the focus is on getting you up and running as quickly as possible. 🏎

 More in-depth guides follow this one.